jundalisay/superb/content/en/superphysics/wave.md

 - Material Superhysics exlains physical phenomena.
 - Social Superphysics explains metaphysical phenomena as the changing feelings within societies.
-- Medical Superphysics explains phenomena that is in between the physical and metaphysical as the interaction of living organisms with the material environment.
+- Bio Superphysics explains phenomena that is in between the physical and metaphysical as the interaction of living organisms with the material environment.

 We now have a framework for solving prpblems in physics, society, and health by using it to anaylze cause and effect.